 It is the tree of Hades, god of the underworld.
 Since the dark foliage of this tree expresses melancholy and pain, the priests of Hades made crowns out of it and spread their garments during the sacrifices.

 The mythological origin of it is told in the Greek legend of Cyparissus.
 Apollo, god of the sun, had fallen in love with the beauty of the young Cyparissus, who had a domesticated deer as his companion.
 While he was practicing with the bow one day, it mortally struck the deer.
 So great was his despair that he even begged for death.

-In ancient Greece it is associated with Apollo and Artemis.
+In ancient Greece, it is associated with Apollo and Artemis.

 What’s the Spiritual Meaning of a Cypress Tree?

-According to a Persian legend it was the first tree to grow in Paradise.
+According to a Persian legend, it was the first tree to grow in Paradise.
 Because of the evergreen leaves and the wood was considered incorruptible, it became the vegetable image of immortality.

 The Minoans worshiped it as a divine manifestation and the cult extended from Cyprus to Crete.
 In Egypt, its wood was used to build coffins.
-In the East it evoked fertility due to its vaguely phallic appearance.
+In the East, it evoked fertility due to its vaguely phallic appearance.

-If, over a period of three months, its branch is slowly cut, it will become a real healing instrument: it will suffice to slide it on the person to be healed, pressing on the painful parts and scorching the tip to purify it.
+If, over three months, its branch is slowly cut, it will become a real healing instrument: it will suffice to slide it on the person to be healed, pressing on the painful parts and scorching the tip to purify it.
 Roots and cuddles can be burned as incense to amplify spiritual healing.
-Wearing a its twig during funerals gives comfort and lightens the pain of mourning.
+Wearing its twig during funerals gives comfort and lightens the pain of mourning.